Deploy on Digital Ocean¶

 You can install Nakama on your Digital Ocean droplet using the Docker installation guide but first there are some things that need to be configured on the droplet.

 - RAM: 4GB RAM / 60GB SSD Disk

-- Region: To minimise latency, choose a region close to you.
+- Region: To minimize latency, choose a region close to you.

 - Add a new SSH Key: This is important.
 Follow Digital Ocean’s guide if you need help setting up a public key.

 You must create a new SSH key and store the key safely.
 This is the way you'll login to your server.

 Once the droplet is running, make a note of its IP address from within your Digital Ocean console.